Elliot James Reay: Performances

 After the release of his first two singles, Reay performed during a debut show in his hometown Manchester in December 2024.

 Reay subsequently embarked on a promo tour in South East Asia, with show cases and live performances in various Southeast Asian nations – including Vietnam, Thailand, Malaysia, and the Philippines.
 As part of the promo tour, Reay sang his debut single "I Think They Call This Love" at a live radio bus road show hosted by DNWU (Wish 107.5), appeared as a guest on the Philippine television noontime variety show It's Showtime in January 2025 and on the local entertainment show ASAP in February 2025.

 During his debut show and his South East Asia promo tour, Reay blended his released songs with unreleased songs as well as covers of Elvis Presley songs, such as Heartbreak Hotel.

 In May 2025, Reay performed at The Great Escape Festival in Brighton, marking it his first appearance at a music festival.
 Reay stated: "It is my first festival!
-I’m excited, I've never done a gig on a beach before.
-I’ve also never done a gig that isn’t just focused on me.
+I'm excited, I've never done a gig on a beach before.
+I’ve also never done a gig that isn't just focused on me.
 So it's nice to do something that means after my set, I can enjoy so many other styles of music".

 In July 2025 – shortly after the release of his debut EP – Reay embarked on his All This To Say I Love You debut tour in the UK.
 All 4 shows were sold out.

 Reay performed at music festivals in Jakarta and Seoul in the summer of 2025.
-He was the opening act in the first half of the North American leg of Benson Boone's American Heart Tour in August and September of 2025, and was announced as the opening act of the subsequent UK and the EU legs of this tour as well.
+He was the opening act in the first half of the North American leg of Benson Boone's American Heart Tour in August and September 2025, and in the UK and the EU legs of this tour in October and November 2025.
+In February 2026, he performed at the Bluebird Cafe in Nashville.